zprpic/react-posts/README.md

 ### 9 Create helper functions to help proccess response data and make rendering easier

 - prepare all posts data
-- prepare all comments data
+- prepare all comments data (unecessary, comments is already just ONE(1) array of objects. misread my console logs)
 - process posts and comments data for rendering